 There is an Air Leak in the System

-Each of those issues can cause your pressure gauge to show a reading below the ideal range of 10 to 15 PSI.
+Each issue can cause your pressure gauge to show a reading below the ideal range of 10 to 15 PSI.
 When that happens, it is time to resolve your air leak.

 Fixing an air leak is not a simple task.
 Your best bet is to accurately diagnose an air leak.
 Begin with a pressure reading.
 If the pressure is below 10 PSI and your pool water level appears fine, you may have a leak.